ged/ruby-framenet/README.md

 ## Description

 This is a Ruby interface to FrameNet, a lexical database of English word usage.
+It includes version 1.7 of the FrameNet data, and Ruby classes for querying them.

 ### Usage